 Okay, I’m taking another break from Gateway.
-I’ve completed some work since the beta test, but I really felt the need to work on other things for a bit.
+I’ve completed some work since the gameplay test, but I really felt the need to work on other things for a bit.
 During my break I wrote two small games.
 One is a simple open-source FPS, where you shoot drones that are trying to kill you in an open meadow.
 The other is a modernized version of Asteroids…and it’s ready for release on Steam in just a couple of weeks! …But I’m getting ahead of myself.

 So!
 The first-person drone-shooting game: